 So what are these thoughts of Plato?
 Since it is not possible to give an exposition of the entirety of Plato's thoughts and philosophy we shall focus here on those thoughts that have been of importance for Christianity (which by the way are also considered to be the most important thoughts in his oeuvre).
 And for this we shall in particular turn to Plato's work 'Politeia', known under the English name of 'Republic'.

-In this work, in book 7, we find Plato’s famous allegory of the cave,56 which can be considered to be exemplary for Plato’s thought.
+In this work, in book 7, we find Plato's famous allegory of the cave,56 which can be considered to be exemplary for Plato's thought.
 In this allegory Plato depicts an underground cavelike dwelling.
-In it are prisoners chained by hands and neck, in such a way that they can only see the wall in front of them.
+In it are prisoners chained by their hands and necks, in such a way that they can only see the wall in front of them.
 Behind them fires are burning, which cast their light on the wall.
 Between the prisoners and the fires, people are passing, carrying artifacts such as statues of people and animals.
 These cast shadows on the wall, and also the voices of the passing people are echoed against the wall.
 Knowing nothing but the shadows on the wall the prisoners take these shadows to be the only reality.
 Then Plato imagines one prisoner being freed from his chains.
 When he would turn around, and go upward to the light of the day, he would first be blinded by the light, and he would in first instance not believe the now seen objects and people to be real.
 However after some adjustment to the light he would learn to see the people and objects as real, and the shadows as mere shadows.
 However returning to his old fellow prisoners out of empathy, these still bound prisoners would not believe him.
-They would think that his eyesight was ruined, for the freed prisoner’s eyes would have a hard time seeing the shadows again when returning to the dark cave after a stay in the sunlight.
+They would think that his eyesight was ruined, for the freed prisoner's eyes would have a hard time seeing the shadows again when returning to the dark cave after a stay in the sunlight.

 Plato explains after this allegory that the cavelike dwelling is like the visible world.
 The shadows are the visible things and the fire is the sun's power.
 The journey upward from the cave to the surface compares Plato to the journey of the soul towards the realm of intelligible forms.
 And the sun finally is the form or the idea of the good, for the good is the highest and last to be known.